top of page

 Indonesian amber is famous for its large, gemmy blues.
 It is possible to get pieces that weigh over 50 pounds from here, if one so desired.

-blue and green Indonesian amber
+Blue and Green Indonesian amber

 Blue Indonesian Amber - Gemmy blue and green amber pieces.
 Medium rarity.